Post Authorisation Safety Studies (PASS)

 National requirements for submission of non-interventional PASS protocols and reports to the HPRA

-In accordance with legislative requirements and GVP- Module VIII Addendum I – Requirements and recommendations for the submission of information on non-interventional post-authorisation safety studies (Rev 2), non-interventional PASS protocols, updated study protocols following substantial amendments, progress reports and final study reports should be submitted directly to the HPRA for non-interventional PASS imposed as an obligation by a competent authority where the study is being conducted on a site or sites within Ireland.
-In this case the final agreed study protocol and updated study protocols following substantial amendments (following PRAC endorsement), progress reports and final study reports may be submitted directly to the HPRA to the Vigilance Assessment Section of the Human Products Monitoring Department of the HPRA at firstname.lastname@example.org with an explanatory cover letter confirming the following details:
+In accordance with legislative requirements and GVP- Module VIII Addendum I – Requirements and recommendations for the submission of information on non-interventional post-authorisation safety studies (Rev 3), for non-interventional PASS imposed as an obligation by a competent authority where the study is being conducted on a site or sites within Ireland, the endorsed study protocol, progress reports and final study report should be submitted to the HPRA.
+For studies initiated, managed or financed voluntarily by MAHs (i.e. not imposed as a condition of their marketing authorisation), where the study has been conducted on a site or sites within Ireland, only the final study report should be submitted the HPRA within 12 months of the end of data collection.
+Submissions should be made directly to the Vigilance Assessment Section of the Human Products Monitoring Department at email@example.com with an explanatory cover letter confirming the following details:

-- That the study is to be conducted or is being conducted in Ireland
+That the study is to be conducted, is being conducted or has been conducted in Ireland

-- That the submission concerns either an endorsed study protocol or substantial amendment, a progress report or a final study report
+That the submission concerns either an endorsed study protocol, a progress report or a final study report

-- That the study has been registered in the EU PAS Register, the date of registration and the registration number (include link to study details on EU PAS register wherever possible)
+The date of registration and the registration number in the EU PAS Register (include link to study details on EU PAS register wherever possible), as applicable.

 For detailed guidance on PASS structures and process and the operation of the EU network, please refer to GVP- Module VIII – Post-authorisation safety studies (Rev. 2) on the EMA website.